ouya99/min-qx/README.md

 # usage

-1. Login with your seed
+1. Connect to your qubic wallet (using seed or existing vault file)

 <img width="1179" alt="Screenshot 2024-12-07 at 06 47 59" src="https://github.com/user-attachments/assets/b968bb6c-22ce-432c-9af5-0a9a03515cc1">